Cecilia8989/pands-project/README.md

 Now, we can take a look on how the Data-Set look like printing the first 5 lines of it.

 ```
-Project for the Subject Programming and Scripting

-Author: Cecilia Pastore
- iris_analysis.txt

 ==== First 5 lines of the dataset ====

    SepalLenght(cm)  SepalWidth(cm)  PetalLenght(cm)  PetalWidth(cm) Species